-Many people turn around here, and Loch Vale is well worth the hike on its own, but for those looking for a longer, more challenging hike, you can press on to Timberline Falls, Lake of Glass, and Sky Pond.
-The trail traverses the northern shore of Loch Vale, maintaining a fairly steady elevation until it once again rises alongside Icy Brook towards Timberline Falls.
+Many people turn around here, and Loch Vale is well worth the hike on its own.
+But for those looking for a longer, more challenging hike, you can press on to Timberline Falls, Lake of Glass, and Sky Pond.
+The trail traverses the northern shore of Loch Vale, maintaining a fairly steady elevation until it once again rises alongside Icy Brook toward Timberline Falls.

 The falls itself can be seen from the trail, and as you stand at the base of the falls and gaze upwards, you’ll be staring at the next section of the trail as well.
 This is the most difficult section of the hike, as you’ll essentially be climbing up the right side of Timberline Falls.
 Climbing gear isn’t required, but you will sometimes need to use your hands and you’ll likely be navigating wet rocks.

 Once you reach the top of Timberline Falls, you’ll be in the hanging valley containing the small, clear Lake of Glass.
 It’s worth stopping here and glancing back over your shoulder at the expansive view below, including Loch Vale.